-In the first instance, the author differs in opinion from several projectors abroad, among whom is Dr. Bellardi of Turin, who in a differtation laid before the Society of Agriculture of that place, May 16, 1787\, proposes a method of drying and powdering the leaves in fuch a manner, as that they may be kept through the winter in fufficient preservation to feed the early worms, which are frequently hatched before young leaves appear; and the nourishment of which is a principal defideratum with the keepers of filkwormst.
-Our author's reasons against this practice are altogether hypothetical, as well as Dr. Bellardi's for recommending it; we shall therefore only observe, that we think his third objection the most forcible, and indeed nearly decifive, viz. the danger that
+In the first instance, the author differs in opinion from feveral projectors abroad, among whom is Dr. Bellardi of Turin, who in a differtation laid before the Society of Agriculture of that place, May 16, 1787\, proposes a method of drying and powdering the leaves in fuch a manner, as that they may be kept through the winter in fufficient preservation to feed the early worms, which are frequently hatched before young leaves appear; and the nourishment of which is a principal desideratum with the keepers of filkwormst.
+Our author's reasons against this practice are altogether hypothetical, as well as Dr. Bellardi's for recommending it; we shall therefore only observe, that we think his third objection the most forcible, and indeed nearly decifive, viz. the danger that the powder in question should enter into a state of fermentation when moistened, as it must be, and placed in the heat necessary for silkworms, 70 degrees of Fahrenheit's thermometer.